OSTRICH2: Solver for Complex String Constraints: Experiments

+Finally, although Z3‑Noodler does not support \texttt{replace\_all}, only 2.4\% of SMT‑LIB instances use this operator, so its absence has only a modest effect on overall rankings.
+Figure~\ref{fig:experiment_res_rep_all} shows the results on the benchmark set restricted to instances without \texttt{replace\_all}.
+Among the 35 \texttt{replace\_all} benchmarks in our SMT-LIB sample, OSTRICH2 solves 25, while cvc5, Z3, and Z3-alpha each solve only two instances, and Z3-Noodler solves none.
+This shows that most solvers provide limited support for this operator.
+When we exclude the \texttt{replace\_all} benchmarks, the rankings remain broadly unchanged; OSTRICH2 drops slightly below cvc5 in relative performance.

-Finally, although Z3‐Noodler does not support \texttt{replace\_all}, only 2.4\% of the SMT-COMP benchmarks use this string function, so its absence has only a modest effect on the overall rankings.
-We remark that, since our evaluation uses a stratified random sample of 2\,000 instances drawn from the full pool of roughly 100\,000 \verb|QF_S| and \verb|QF_SLIA| benchmarks, there is inevitably some statistical variance in the exact per‐solver ranking; nonetheless, the fact that OSTRICH2 solves essentially as many problems as the leader demonstrates its overall competitiveness.
+We remark that, since our evaluation uses a stratified random sample of 2\,000 instances drawn from the full pool of roughly 100\,000 \verb|QF_S| and \verb|QF_SLIA| benchmarks, there is inevitably some statistical variance in the exact per‐solver ranking; nonetheless, the fact that OSTRICH2 solves almost as many problems as the leader demonstrates its overall competitiveness.